‘General Hospital’ Spoilers: Will Nelle Spy For Nina? 2 New Characters Are Cast

 General Hospital spoilers suggest that Nelle may end up agreeing.
 Once Nina opens up to her, the two may bond over their circumstances.

-Meanwhile, Anna will continue trying to bring Valentin down and he will try to resist her charm but spoilers hint that sparks will fly between the two.
+Meanwhile, Anna will continue trying to bring Valentin down, and he will try to resist her charm, but spoilers hint that sparks will fly between the two.

 Griffin (Matt Cohen) will grill Andre (Anthony Montgomery) to come clean about Anna’s bizarre behavior.
 Griffin thinks she is hiding something.